angetato/Optimizers-for-Tensorflow/README.md

 ### You want to know about AAdam right ?
 The paper about AAdam is under review for a conference.

-I wrote a small [pdf document](AAdam_Summarized.pdf) that summarizes the idea presented in the full paper that I will release when on its best version asap.
+I wrote a small [pdf document](AAdam_Summarized.pdf) that summarizes the idea presented in the full paper that I will release on its best version asap.

 *Enjoy !*

 -----
-Deep learning = Apprenttissage profond (in french) Neural nets = Réseaux de neurones (in french)
+I'm a native french speaker ...
+I am currently learning english so if you notice any typos or spelling/grammar errors please let me know, I will be glad to learn from you.